Introduction to referencing

 Common knowledge

-Common knowledge is information that most people would know without having to look up, for example, the world is round.
+Common knowledge is information such as a fact that most people would know without having to look up and does not need proof, for example, that Paris is the capital of France.

 However, what may be common in one culture, society or area of study may not be common to others outside of that group.
 When in doubt, reference your sources.